tabsik30/ETS2Telemetryplugin/README.md

 Now let's create buttons
-all you need to do in macro deck is enter the appropriate line as button label "Label" you can edit them as you wish
+all you need to do in macro deck is enter the appropriate line as button label "Label" you can edit them as you wish instead of using labels you can use "on event" and then set some nice icons to show status

 a list of labels and a description of what each label does